The University of Maine System Procedures for Title IX Sexual Harassment

 - Definition of education program or activity;

-- How to conduct an investigation & complaint process including hearing, appeals, and informal resolution processes;
+- How to conduct an investigation & complaint process including hearing, appeals, and informal resolution processes to protect the safety and rights of students and employees and promote accountability, objectivity, impartiality and a trauma-informed response;

-- How to be impartial, including avoiding stereo-types, prejudgments, conflicts of interest, and bias;
+- How to be objective, impartial, including avoiding stereotypes, prejudgments, conflicts of interest, and bias;

 - On issues of relevance during questioning, evidence, investigating, and the hearing process;